 But I figured that it would benefit us in the long run.
 And we saved the deposit to buy two properties in Sydney, largely by foregoing expensive forms of socialising for quite a long time.

-Dave: Can you share what your investment strategy was from the start?
-And has it changed at all over the years?
+Can you share what your investment strategy was?
+And has it changed over the years?

 Pete Wargent: It’s been varied.
 At the beginning there was more value investing in individual companies and share trading, including with margin loans, options, and other leverage.
 Throughout the entire period we’ve dollar cost averaged into the FTSE index, which we’re still doing even today.

 And the property strategy we’ve used has just been to buy, renovate, and hold property in the biggest capital cities we could afford at any given point in time.
 And we’ve never sold a property ever since the first one Heather bought all the way back in the in mid-1990s.

 What does your portfolio look like now?
 And what are your investment plans for the future?

 Pete Wargent: Our goal when we started out was to own ten properties in ten years, evenly split between Australia and the UK.
 Because we wanted to focus on quality rather than quantity, it took us a bit longer than ten years, but we got there in the end.

 We’ll still add some more properties opportunistically over time – and we do plan to build on some land that we have at some point – but we don’t use much leverage these days.
 The last two UK properties we bought for cash, so they pay us income.
 And the last property we bought in Australia was in New Farm in Brisbane, which was a renovation project.